Hoosac Tunnel: Proposal and beginning

 The tunnel project was originally proposed in 1819 as a canal to connect Boston to Upstate New York via the Deerfield River on the east of the Hoosac Range and the Hoosic River on the west.
 That project was shelved, and later reborn as part of the new Troy and Greenfield Railroad.
 The project was nicknamed "The Great Bore" by its critics, including future Supreme Court Justice Oliver Wendell Holmes Jr., who said that he would like to "wall up a dozen lawyers at one end of the tunnel and put a good fee at the other."

 The most important proponent of the northern route and the Hoosac Tunnel was Alvah Crocker, a self-made paper mill owner from Fitchburg, Massachusetts.
-The project, which was promoted by Crocker but mostly organized and engineered by others, notably Herman Haupt in the early stages, and several other firms under contract, under the direction of several head engineers assigned by the state of Massachusetts, which took over the project after it initially failed and went bankrupt.
+The project was promoted by Crocker but mostly organized and engineered by others, notably Herman Haupt in the early stages, and several other firms under contract, under the direction of several head engineers assigned by the state of Massachusetts, which took over the project after it initially failed and went bankrupt.
 In 1841, Crocker formed the Fitchburg Railroad (chartered 1842, opened 1845) between Boston and Fitchburg.

 In 1844, Crocker incorporated the existing Vermont and Massachusetts Railroad, which ran from Fitchburg west to Greenfield, as well as northward (from Millers Falls) to Brattleboro, Vermont.
 In 1848, Crocker secured from the legislature a charter for the Troy & Greenfield Railroad (T & G), with provisions for a tunnel through Hoosac Mountain.

 The first chief engineer of the tunnel project was A.F.
 Edwards.
 In 1854, the Commonwealth of Massachusetts provided $2,000,000 (equal to $ today) in credit to Edward Wellman Serrell and Company, which began work in 1855.
 In 1856, Herman Haupt took over as chief engineer.

 The Western Railroad, led by Chester W. Chapin, which ran a southern route through Springfield and Pittsfield, opposed the Hoosac Tunnel and its northern route through the state.
 It successfully lobbied to block state funding of the tunnel in 1861, which bankrupted Haupt and temporarily stopped the project.
 Haupt had excavated 4250 ft, or about a fifth of the distance, at that point.
 He left and became a Union Army railroad engineer and general in the American Civil War.